brainworkup/brainworkup.io/content/home/experience.md

   location = "Los Angeles, CA"
   date_start = "2018-03-01"
   date_end = ""
-  description = """Description of position."""
+  description = """Assistant Professor in the Department of Psychiatry and the Behavioral Sciences"""

 [[experience]]
   title = "Assistant Professor"